 For the past 13 years, I have had a love affair with photography.
-I love great images that comes with a story.
+I love images that comes with a story.
 Over the years, I have shot a few images that has a story.
-Here is part two of a series I call “The story behind an Image”.
+Here is part two of a series I call “The Story Behind an Image”.

 Part 2: The Bus Stop

-Summer of 2008, I was working for a major automotive company in southeast Michigan and the 2008 Economic crisis was well under way.
-The crisis had slowed sell and it was time to saving money to get through the rough times ahead and that meant layoffs.
+Summer of 2008, I was working for a major automotive company in southeast Michigan and the Economic crisis was well under way.
+The crisis had slowed sell the sale of cars and it was time to save money to get through the rough times ahead and that meant layoffs.
 The weeks working up to the layoff was some of the worst times I had ever worked anywhere.
 The level of worry and anxiety seem to be unbearable at times.
 How many would be let go?
 Who is safe?
 Where would go to find work?
 How long would my money last?
-All questions that always on my mind and was very hard to escape from.

 Date: 4/16/2006 9:36am

 Model: Canon 20D

 ISO speed: 100